 Ulysses Rodriguez Charles

-In 2001, Ulysses Rodriguez Charles was released from prison after serving 17 years for aggravated rape, robbery, unlawful confinement, and entering armed with intent to commit a felony.
-His conviction was vacated after DNA testing of semen found on the victim's bed sheets excluded him.
-Charles asserts that he had been targeted by a police officer with a vendetta who hid evidence in pursuit of his wrongful conviction.
+In 2001, Ulysses Rodriguez Charles was released from prison after serving 17 years for aggravated rape, robbery, unlawful confinement, and entering armed with intent to commit a felony for raping three women in their apartment in Boston.
+His conviction was vacated after DNA testing excluded him as the source of biological evidence.
+The police had evidence excluding him right after the crime occurred but failed to disclose it.

 Time Served: